joAQUINCE/Interactive-Lab-Hub/Parky/README.md

 #### Eduardo Castillo (EC833), Bar Kadosh (BK497), Ben Kadosh (BK499), & Jeremy Walker (JDW342)

-##### The purpose of Parky is to bring real time parking and city dynamics information to citizens and drivers across large cities.
+##### The purpose of Parky is to bring real-time parking and city dynamics information to citizens and drivers across large cities.
 Parky uses GPS and computer vision feature detection algorithms to detect the position of parking spaces around a city.
 Parky is envisioned as a low-cost embedded computing platform amenable for installation in any vehicle, from uBer and Lyft vehicles to food delivery bicycles.

 <p align="center">
   <img src="Parky_Intro.png" width="500" height="350">